open-telemetry/opentelemetry-go/log/DESIGN.md

 Calls to `Enabled` are supposed to be on the hot path and the list of arguments can be extendend in future.
-Therefore, in order to reduce the number of heap allocations and make it possible to handle new arguments, `Enabled` accepts a `EnabledParameters` struct, defined in [logger.go](logger.go), as the second method argument.
+Therefore, in order to reduce the number of heap allocations and make it possible to handle new arguments, `Enabled` accepts a `EnabledParams` struct, defined in [logger.go](logger.go), as the second method argument.

-The `EnabledParameters` getters are returning values using the `(value, ok)` idiom in order to indicate if the values were actually set by the caller or if there are unspecified.
+The `EnabledParams` uses fields, instead of getters and setters, to allow simpler usage which allows configuring the `EnabledParams` in the same line where `Enabled` is called.

 ### noop package